JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 <br/><br/>
 ## Input

+This program will accept four types of arguments:
+1. Options
+2. Result file used for the [Resumption feature](#Resumption)
+3. A video file
+4. A directory containing videos (and result files)

+All options nust begin with "--".\
+All result files must begin with "ds3_rc_results".

-You can supply as arguments any combination of filenames and directories.
+You can supply as arguments any combination of filenames, directories, and result files.

-This program will assume all arguments are either videos or directories containing videos, unless the argument begins with --.
 If no files or directories are given, the program will use the current working directory.

 Directory searches are recursive by default.
-Disable this with the `--nonrecursive` option.
+Disable this with the `--nonrecursive` option.\
 Only directories given AFTER the --nonrecursive option will be nonrecursive.

 Example: